paulmthompson/SpikeSorting.jl/docs/Features.md

 Gibson, S. and Judy, J. and Markovic, D. Comparison of spike sorting algorithms for future hardware implementation.
 2008

 Zviagintsev, A. and Perelman, Y. and Ginosar, R. Algorithms and architectures for low power spike detection and alignment.
 2006.

-## Laplacian eigenmaps

-Refs:

-Chah, E. and Hok, V. and Della-Chiesa, A. and Miller, J J H. and O'Mara, S. M. and Reilly, R. B. Automated spike sorting algorithm based on Laplacian eigenmaps and k-means clustering.
-2011.

 ## Principle Components Analysis